-The "Concentrated Residential" category is illustrated as "Residential" on the town's 20-Year General Plan Design (Map 3.1).
-This residential classification is designated for portions of the town that already contain large concentrations of development and within areas that have or plan to have adequate infrastructure to allow for future growth at similar residential types and densities.
-Other issues to consider as residential densities increase and expand include:
+The "Concentrated Residential" category is illustrated as "residential" on the town's 20-Year General Plan Design (Map 3.1).
+This residential classification is designated for portions of the town that contain large concentrations of existing development.
+Concentrated residential encompasses primarily single-family homes within areas designated for denser development.